urtzienriquez/Gallotia_DEB/README.md

   * could not get an estimate (error vHp < vHb)
     * this also happened with *G. atlantica*, but could fix it with weights.
 It was not the case with *G. bravoana*

+### Update 27/05/2021

+* Managed to estimate parameters for all species
+* Still should check weights and temps

 **Should check weights in general**

 For instance, why *weights.psd.k_J = 0* *weights.psd.k = 0.2* and *data.psd.k = 0.3*?